untangle/mfw_build/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![ReadTheDocs](https://readthedocs.org/projects/microfirewall/badge/?version=latest)](https://microfirewall.readthedocs.io/)

-Building OpenWRT with the MFW Feed
+Building OpenWrt with the MFW Feed
 =======================================

-The steps below describe building an OpenWRT x86 image with support for running packetd.
+The steps below describe building an OpenWrt x86 image with support for running packetd.
 This is accomplished by pulling in a custom feed with the packetd application and a couple of dependencies.